aturner-epcc/green-software-hpc/episodes/climate-commitments.md

 - Understand different carbon reduction methodologies and their role in meeting climate commitments.
 - Appreciate the difference between "net zero" and "carbon neutral" climate commitments.
 - Understand matching strategies for energy from renewable sources.
+- Introduce potential strategies for reducing emissions from HPC system use.

 ::::::::::::::::::::::::::::::::::::::::::::::::::